tghack/website-pages/learn_more.md

 like it is brand new, so some functionality is missing.
 * [CTF Norge](https://discord.gg/P4X4WyN) on Discord posts a few university CTFs now and then in the #ctf channel.
-* Looking for a team (and live in Norway or are from Norway)?
-The university team [UiO-CTF](https://discord.gg/E24KzaJ) is more than happy to compete with you.

 ## Nice puzzles for learning more hacking
 * [Overthewire](http://overthewire.org/wargames) is a very nice website for